EGC2: Enhanced Graph Classification with Easy Graph Compression: Related Works

-\textbf{\emph{Defenses on graph classification.}} Since the studies of attacks on graph classifiers have shown the vulnerability of the models, other researches tried to improve the robustness of them.
-Tang et al.\cite{tang2020adversarial} conducted adversarial training on the target HGNNs by generating enough adversarial examples, thus improved the robustness of HGNNs.
-Gao et al.\cite{9322576} proposed a certifiable robustness method, which smooths the decision boundary of the classic graph convolutional network (GCN) model by randomly perturbing the graph-structured data and integrating predictions.
-Jin et al.\cite{jin2020certified} proposed a certificate of robustness for GCN-based graph classification under topological perturbations, which investigates the robustness of graph classification based on Lagrangian duality and convex envelope.
-It is worth noting that these methods will effectively improve the robustness of the graph classification model only if the quality and quantity of adversarial examples are promising\cite{tang2020adversarial,jin2020certified}, or combined with the specified graph classification model\cite{9322576}.
-In general, the essence of these defense methods is to modify model parameters purposefully, thus enhancing the defense ability against adversarial attacks.
-Although with satisfying defense ability, they are also suffered from low transferability.
+\textbf{\emph{Defenses on graph classification.}} {Because studies on attacks on graph classifiers have shown the vulnerability of the models, other research aims to improve their robustness.
+Tang et al.~\cite{tang2020adversarial} conducted adversarial training on target HGNNs by generating adversarial examples, thus improving the robustness of the HGNNs.
+Gao et al.~\cite{9322576} proposed a certifiable robust method that smooths the decision boundary of the classic graph convolutional network (GCN) model by randomly perturbing graph-structured data and integrating predictions.
+Jin et al.~\cite{jin2020certified} proposed a robustness certificate for GCN-based graph classification under topological perturbations, which investigates the robustness of graph classification based on the Lagrangian duality and convex envelope.
+These methods effectively improve the robustness of the graph classification model only if the quality and quantity of adversarial examples are promising~\cite{tang2020adversarial,jin2020certified}, or combined with a specific graph classification model~\cite{9322576}.
+In general, these defense methods aim to purposefully modify the model parameters, thus enhancing the defense ability against adversarial attacks.
+Although they satisfy the defense ability, they also suffer from low transferability.}